KYVENetwork/docs/docs/introduction/networks.md

 ## Devnet - Korellia

 Korellia is the oldest official testnet of KYVE.
 The Incentivized Testnet was performed on this network alongside many important upgrades.
-It will be used as a devnet from this point on, testing out new features without the risk of loosing real assets.
+It will be used as a devnet from this point on, for testing out new features without the risk of loosing real assets.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';